 Exploratorium, San Francisco

 At the cutting-edge of interactive museums for 50 years now, the Exploratorium is part laboratory, part research facility, and part wonder factory.
 Opened in 1969 as a “library of experiments” where people could learn about natural phenomena and the world around them, the museum not only allows but demands participation from each of its visitors.
 Clever, often humorous displays invite visitors to listen, touch, smell, and create while illuminating scientific concepts ranging from photosynthesis to tidal movements.
 The state-of-the-art facility on Pier 15 of San Francisco’s Embarcadero makes the experience even more memorable.
 Children in particular flock to the Tactile Dome, a wonderfully un-scary sensory experience that takes place entirely in the dark.

-AAA Members save 20 percent on daytime Exploratorium admission with advanced ticket purchase online at AAA.com/exploratorium.
+Smart Tip: AAA Members save 20 percent on daytime Exploratorium admission with advanced ticket purchase online.